“What makes for good practice in care homes?”

 - Caring conversations (helps us to achieve relationship-centred care)

-- Appreciative inquiry (our starting point for explore what works well and why)
+- Being appreciative (our starting point for exploring what works well and why)

 Care homes can use the vision to: